robert-mcdermott/rolling-code-auth/README.md

 Suitable for various applications requiring secure client-server authentication, as an alternative to password or API key methods.

 ## Disclaimer
 This implementation is for demonstration and educational purposes.
-Additional security measures such as putting behind an HTTPS/TLS proxy to encrypt communication between the client and server, logging and additional features may be required for production use.
+Additional security measures such as putting the API server behind an HTTPS/TLS proxy to encrypt communication between the client and server, logging and additional features may be required for production use.